Charuldongre/DocScheduler/README.md

+Most Challenging Problem I Solved Recently

+One of the most challenging problems I solved recently was implementing a dynamic appointment booking UI using React + Vite, where users could select a date from today to the next seven days and choose a time slot between 10:00 AM and 8:00 PM in 30-minute intervals.
+The difficult part was generating these slots automatically, ensuring correct formatting (AM/PM), and handling edge cases like disabling past time slots for the current day.
+I also had to design logic that allowed users to select multiple appointments, but only if their date and time combinations were unique.
+Managing this with clean state handling was tricky, especially when preventing duplicates while keeping the component responsive.
+I solved this by using a structured state format and a simple comparison algorithm to check conflicts before adding a new appointment.
+This project strengthened my understanding of React state management and improved the way I approach problem-solving in frontend development.

 Docsheduler is a comprehensive web application built using ReactJS, designed to streamline the process of booking appointments with doctors specialized in various fields.
 This project leverages modern technologies to provide a seamless and efficient user experience.
 The main features include: